Generic Name: daptomycin

 Skin and Subcutaneous Tissue Disorders: pruritus generalized, rash vesicular

-In Phase 3 trials of community-acquired pneumonia (CAP), the death rate and rates of serious cardiorespiratory adverse events were higher in Cubicin-treated patients than in comparator-treated patients.
+In Phase 3 trials of community-acquired pneumonia (CAP) in adult patients, the death rate and rates of serious cardiorespiratory adverse events were higher in Cubicin-treated patients than in comparator-treated patients.
 These differences were due to lack of therapeutic effectiveness of Cubicin in the treatment of CAP in patients experiencing these adverse events [see Indications and Usage (1.3)].

 |Maximum Value||>1× ULN†||9.3||40||8.9||41||8.8||33||8.9||35|